 This post contains affiliate links.
 If you use these links to buy something, I may earn a small commission, without any extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Thank you!

 Hunter x Hunter is a Japanese manga series by Yoshihiro Togashi.

-HxH manga is one of the most popular manga of all time.
-It’s definitely worth reading so if you haven’t read it yet, I recommend you to grab a paperback/Kindle version on Amazon (it should be available for your country too since it’s Amazon).
+HxH is one of the most well-known manga series of all time.
+It’s absolutely worth reading, so if you haven’t already, I recommend picking up a paperback or Kindle version on Amazon (since it’s Amazon, it should be accessible in your country as well).

-Both Killua and Gon eventually become licensed Hunters.
-Being licensed as an official Hunter bestows several desirable benefits on the licensee, ranging from the usage of public facilities at no cost to reduced legal responsibility for the murder.
-The two of them start training to become stronger and set off to achieve Gon’s goal to find his father.
+The series follows Gon and his friends, particularly his best friend, Killua, who was a childhood assassin before taking the hunter exam.
+Killua and Gon both become licensed Hunters in the end.
+Being licensed as an official Hunter grants the licensee several desirable benefits, ranging from free use of public facilities to reduced legal liability for the murder.
+They begin training to become stronger and set out to fulfill Gon’s goal of finding his father.

-How to watch Hunter x Hunter and why it’s this way
+How to watch Hunter x Hunter in order

-There are three ways how to watch Hunter x Hunter.
+There are three ways how to watch Hunter x Hunter in order:

 - Watch the 1999 version and continue watching the 2011 version after the Yorknew City Arc/ Phantom Troupe Arc,

 - Watch the 1999 version + all OVAs and then pick up the 2011 version.